Silvio Piola: Club career

 Piola began his career with Italian club Pro Vercelli, making his Serie A debut at age 16 against Bologna on 16 February 1930.
 Piola scored 13 goals in his first season.
 On 8 February 1931, he scored a hat-trick against Napoli; at 17 years and 132 days old, Piola set the record as the youngest player to score a hat trick in Europe's top five leagues, surpassing José Iraragorri of Atlético Madrid, who was 17 years and 337 days when he achieved the feat against Real Sociedad on 23 February 1930.
 As of the 2025 season, this record still stands.
 On 29 October 1933, Piola scored six goals, the joint-most goals scored in a single match in Serie A, in a 7–2 win over Fiorentina.
 He went on to score 51 goals in 127 appearances in Serie A for Pro Vercelli.

 In 1934, he moved to Lazio, who had been on the receiving end of his first Serie A goal on 11 November 1930.
 He was to spend the next nine seasons there.
 Piola was the Serie A top scorer twice while at Lazio, in 1937 and 1943.
 Piola was Lazio's highest all-time leading goalscorer with 149 goals until it was surpassed in 2021 by Ciro Immobile.
 After leaving Lazio, he spent war-torn 1944 at Torino, where he scored an amazing 27 goals in just 23 games.
-Toward the end of the war, he joined Novara.
+Toward the end of the war, he joined Novara, where he reached the second position of the 1944–45 Lombardy Championship.
 Then, from 1945 to 1947, Piola played for Juventus, before moving back to Novara, where he stayed for seven more seasons.